 Are Bearded Dragons Good Pets?

 By most definitions, YES!
 Bearded dragons are very docile and easy-going lizards that actually do quite well under human care and handling (opens in new tab).

-Hailing from the arid deserts of Australia, bearded dragons also are pretty easy to care for in terms of setting up a habitat… just so long as you keep the lighting, temperature, and a few other details on point!
+Hailing from the arid deserts of Australia, bearded dragons as pets are pretty easy to care for in terms of setting up a habitat… just so long as you keep the lighting, temperature, and a few other details on point!

 One of the best lizards, bearded dragons provide first time reptile owners with a relatively hardy pet that is well adapted to people and full of personality after warming up to their human!

-At a glance, here’s the top 5 reasons why bearded dragons are good pets…
+At a glance, here’s the TOP 5 reasons why bearded dragons as pets are so wonderful:

 - They’re affordable